|

 The term 'Early' as used in the list below generally means pre-1816.
 Such coins show variations around the figure given.

-Now that I have scanners and a digital camera the number of illustrations on www.ukcoinpics.co.uk has been dramatically increased, and I particularly welcome donations of images to fill gaps in the collection.
+Now that I have scanners and digital cameras the number of illustrations on the picture pages has been dramatically increased.
+I particularly welcome donations of images to fill gaps in the collection.

-It is also intended to write pages detailing the numismatic history of the reign of each monarch, but this is also taking some time.
+It is intended to write pages detailing the numismatic history of the reign of each monarch, but this is taking some time.
+Little has been done on that mission in this century!

 A range of grades are used to describe the condition of coins.
 Valuation of a coin is impossible without a sound knowledge of the grading of coins.
 For this there is no real substitute for experience.
 However, the following is a guide to the main UK grading scheme used for UK and other coins.
 Please note that this differs in many respects from US grading systems.